parkerl/ecto_query_library/README.md

 For the full story behind this project and the queries start here [Diving into Ecto: Part 1](http://www.glydergun.com/diving-into-ecto/).

+# Versions
+_The query library is currently built using the following setup.
+Some features are only avaiable on Ecto master.
+I will strive to indicate which queries will only run on master._

+ - Elixir 1.1.1
+ - Ecto master
+ - Postgres 9.4

 # Simple Queries with Different Select Styles
 _Demonstrates how the various select styles change the return structure._